 Bar gauge will be displayed instead of the fuel level with the activation of the heated throttle lever switch.
+There are nine intensity settings.
 When released, display will return to fuel level.

 Refer to HEATED THROTTLE LEVER SWITCH for more details.